 If you want to live up to letter of the law, make sure the disclosure is the same format as the share.

 If you are promoting your company, you could add something like, “I love my job!” just to make it clear that you work there.

 If you’re still reading this post, now comes the hardest part.

 As social media matures into a communication channel for employees outside of marketing and PR like sales and customer service, the real challenge is making sure everyone understands their compliance obligations.

 You also need a record of who’s been trained, so if regulators scrutinize your actions, you have proof.

 For this, you need a social media policy, social media training and an auditable social media certification program.
 Our clients make access to social networks in the workplace contingent on certification.

 Unfortunately, you’re not going to get everyone to read this blog post.

 Our new Social Media Disclosure and Transparency certification training program – comprised of 11 short, live-action, HD video tutorials with multiple choice assessments – is an easy, cost-effective way to make sure everyone knows what’s expected.

-The Social Media Disclosure and Transparency course can be purchased as a single class, as part of a four-course Social Media Risk & Compliance Bundle or through an annual subscription to our social media literacy and compliance training library.
+The Social Media Disclosure and Transparency course can be purchased as a single class, as part of a four-course Social Media Risk & Compliance Bundle.